-The literature on the role of contagion in the spread on the banking crisis of 2007-09 similarly attracted a great deal of attention but produced a more conclusive result.
-In general, studies find evidence of contagion across the global banking sector, irrespective of sample period or methodology (see, Dungey and Gajurel, 2015 and Fry-McKibbin and Hsaio, 2018 for contagion emanating from U.S. banks; Gropp et al., 2009 for European banks; and Ahrend and Goujard, 2015 and Dungey et al., 2020 for contagion across the global banking sector).
+The literature on the role of contagion in the spread on the banking crisis of 2007-2009 similarly attracted a great deal of attention but produced a more conclusive result.
+In general, studies find evidence of contagion across the global banking sector, irrespective of sample period or methodology (see, Dungey and Gajurel 2015 and Fry-McKibben and Hsiao 2018 for contagion emanating from U.S. banks; Gropp, Lo Duca, and Vesala (2009) for European banks; and Ahrend and Goujard (2015) and Dungey, Flavin, and Lagoa-Varela (2020) for contagion across the global banking sector).

-A third strand of this literature examines the presence of contagion between banks and sovereign bonds.
-De Bruyckere et al. (2013) find evidence of excess correlation between the two sectors during the crisis, while Allegret et al. (2017) find evidence of contagious effects from sovereign bonds to the European banking sector.
-Georgoutsos and Moratis (2017) present evidence of contagion between banks and sovereigns but suggest that the nature of this contagion changed between the global banking crisis of 2007-09 and the post-2010 Eurozone sovereign debt crisis.
+The third strand of this literature examines the presence of contagion between banks and sovereign bonds.
+De Bruyckere et al. (2013) find evidence of the excess correlation between the two sectors during the crisis, while Allegret, Raymond, and Rharrabti (2017) find evidence of contagious effects from sovereign bonds to the European banking sector.
+Georgoutsos and Moratis (2017) present evidence of contagion between banks and sovereigns but suggest that the nature of this contagion changed between the global banking crisis of 2007-2009 and the post-2010 Eurozone sovereign debt crisis.

 We re-visit the issue of contagion by examining the stability of relationships across market conditions.
 We test for contagion within sovereign bond markets, within the banking industry, and between banks and sovereign bonds under one unified framework.
-Furthermore, we distinguish between the source of the shock between domestic and external markets for both banks and bonds, which allows us to capture any changes in the transmission of domestic and global bank shocks as well as domestic and external bond shocks for each country analyzed.
-We focus on the European periphery countries (Greece, Ireland, Italy, Portugal and Spain) that bore the brunt of financial crisis and also include Germany as a benchmark case.
-To empirically capture these potential effects, we adopt the methodology of Dungey et al. (2020) and extend it to a three-regime setting.
-Changes in asset/market relationships across market conditions are detected as statistically significant differences between regime-dependent impulse response functions.4 Contagion is defined as an intensification of the relationship, i.e. a strong response in a crisis regime, while a weakening of the relationship (a smaller-than-expected response during the crisis) is labelled as decoupling.
+Furthermore, we distinguish between the source of the shock between domestic and external markets for both banks and bonds, which allows us to capture any changes in the transmission of domestic and global bank shocks as well as domestic and external bond shocks for each country analysed.
+We focus on the European periphery countries (Greece, Ireland, Italy, Portugal and Spain) that bore the brunt of the financial crisis and also include Germany as a benchmark case.
+To empirically capture these potential effects, we adopt the methodology of Dungey, Flavin, and Lagoa-Varela (2020) and extend it to a three-regime setting.
+Changes in asset/market relationships across market conditions are detected as statistically significant differences between regime-dependent impulse response functions.4 We detect contagion by analysing the contemporaneous cross-market response to a shock.
+An intensification of the response during a crisis regime relative to a non-crisis regime constitutes contagion (i.e. a stronger immediate response than would have been predicted by the relationship during 'Normal' market conditions), while a weakening of the relationship is labelled as decoupling.
+No statistically significant change in the relationship across market conditions implies that the shock transmission was simply due to interdependence or pre-existing linkages.
+Similar definitions are widely used in the extant literature since Forbes and Rigobon (2002) first distinguished between contagion and interdependence and concentrating on the contemporaneous change is consistent with Kaminsky (2003) in that the shock leads to 'fast and furious' transmission.
+Non-contemporaneous changes in the propagation of a shock are termed as changes in the dynamics of transmission mechanism, as in Blatt, Candelon, and Manner (2015), and akin to 'spillovers' in the terminology of Kaminsky (2003).
+Our methodology allows us to detect each of these changes in cross-market relationships.